leonx04/DuAnMau_EduSys/README.md

-# 🎓 EduSys - Education Management System
+# 🎓 EMS - Education Management System

 EduSys is a comprehensive Education Management System designed to streamline and enhance the administrative and learning processes of educational institutions.
 Built with Java Swing for the user interface and Microsoft SQL Server for data management, this project offers a robust solution for managing school operations efficiently.